 Best Paid Focus Groups in 2021: Make $150+/hour

 Participating in paid focus groups is a great way to earn some extra cash to supplement your income.
-If you are interested in dipping your toe in the waters of focus groups, but aren’t sure where to start, keep reading.
-I’ll cover it all!
+If you are interested in dipping your toe in the waters of focus groups, but aren’t sure where to start, keep reading because I’m going to cover it all!

 What is a Focus Group?

 First things first, let’s talk about what focus groups are.
-Essentially, focus groups are a method of market research that companies leverage in order to gain valuable insight into their products and services.
-Due to the exploratory nature of focus groups (meaning the participants are actually encouraged to share their true opinions of a company’s products or services), they are considered a qualitative method of collecting data.
+Essentially, focus groups are a method of market research that companies leverage in order to gain valuable insight into their products, services, or even a future marketing campaign.
+Due to the exploratory nature of focus groups (meaning the participants are actually encouraged to share their true opinions of a company’s new product or service), they are considered a qualitative method of collecting data.

 Companies like to conduct focus groups because not only do they get important feedback on their products and services, but focus groups also give companies a chance to understand their customer better by providing insight on: